The story begins in 2012.

 Listed on the New York Stock Exchange, the company runs reservation and payment systems for hotels and airlines.
 It has a presence in 180 countries and turns over an average of $US2.2 billion a year.

-Having started something very special with only 2 people.
-And in 6 years resulting in over 150 staff operating in 6 countries, it was hard to say goodbye for Ross and David.
+Having started something very special with only two people - and in six years resulting in over 150 staff operating in six countries - it was hard to say goodbye for Ross and David.

-In 2019, Travelport was delisted from the New York Stock Exchange.
-And under a new CEO, they began selling off non-core assets.
+In 2019 Travelport was delisted from the New York Stock Exchange and, under a new CEO, it began selling off non-core assets.
 Ross and David were made aware and their entrepreneurial itch began, again.